systematic-magic/aop/text.rst

 	If a reference to pannel letter is missing, then please ask author to provide one.

 11.4.
-Check that figure numbers are assigned to figures sequentially and there are no gaps in a sequence.
-In other words there should not be a situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.
+Check that figure numbers are assigned to figures continuously and there are no gaps in a sequence.
+In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.

-At the same time, figures can appear in the text in any order.
+At the same time, upon authors request, figures can appear in the text in any order.
 E.g. figure 2 before figure 1 is OK.

 If you see that there are gaps in number sequence, then check with corresponding author whether some figures are missing or whether it is possible to re-number the figures to eliminate the gaps.